 The Professional Fiduciary Management for Conservators online program from Cal State Fullerton provides the skills to successfully practice in this profession, for both those entering this field as well as seasoned fiduciaries.

-The Certificate in Professional Fiduciary Management for Conservators includes the following four courses totaling 60 hours and 6.0 Continuing Education Units (CEUs).
+The Certificate in Professional Fiduciary Management for Conservators includes the following four courses totaling 60 hours of instruction and 6.0 Continuing Education Units (CEUs).

 Minimum Continuing Legal Education (MCLE) Credit:

-Cal State Fullerton, University Extended Education certifies that Standards and Practices in Professional Fiduciary Management has been approved for MCLE credit by the State Bar of California and qualifies for 15 hours of MCLE credit.
+Cal State Fullerton, University Extended Education certifies that Standards and Practices in Professional Fiduciary Management and Trust Administration and Management have been approved for MCLE credit by the State Bar of California and qualifies for 15 hours of MCLE credit per course.

 Due to state and federal regulations, non-California residents may only enroll in CSUF online courses when their state has authorized CSUF as a provider.
 Click here for more information.